WebClub-NITK/GDSC-NITK-Recruitments-2021/RECRUITMENT_TASKS_2021.md

 Tag: `Easy`

 ### Description
 Create a simple web scraper, It should take the URL and scrape the useful data from the website using Nodejs (Feel free to use any framework).
+Here keep some things generic like displaying the title etc. rest you can customize it according to the page you want to demo.
 * Create Simple UI to take URL as input and display extracted data.

 ### Useful resources: